andrezgz/slicedom/reference/Patterns-for-Managing-Source-Code-Branches.md

 ### POLICY BRANCHING: Git-flow

-Git-flow has become one of the most common branching policies that I've run into.
+[Git-Flow](Git-Flow.md) has become one of the most common branching policies that I've run into.
 It was [written by Vincent Driessen](https://nvie.com/posts/a-successful-git-branching-model/) in 2010, appearing as git was getting popular.

-Git-Flow uses [Mainline](https://martinfowler.com/articles/branching-patterns.html#mainline), (calling it “develop”) in a single "origin" repository.
+Git-Flow uses [Mainline](https://martinfowler.com/articles/branching-patterns.html#mainline), (calling it "develop") in a single "origin" repository.
 It uses [Feature Branching](https://martinfowler.com/articles/branching-patterns.html#feature-branching) to coordinate multiple developers.
 Developers are encouraged to use their personal repositories as [Collaboration Branch](https://martinfowler.com/articles/branching-patterns.html#collaboration-branch) to coordinate with other developers working in similar work.

 The traditionally named core branch of git is "master", in git-flow, master is used as a Production [Maturity Branch](https://martinfowler.com/articles/branching-patterns.html#maturity-branch).
 Git-Flow uses a [Release Branch](https://martinfowler.com/articles/branching-patterns.html#release-branch) so that work passes from "develop" through the release branch to "master".
 Hotfixes are organized through a [Hotfix Branch](https://martinfowler.com/articles/branching-patterns.html#hotfix-branch).